icdocsoc/emails/markdown/2014-02-24-elections.md

 **President - The person who gets all the emails**

 Oversee the running of the society.
 You'll liase with your committee, DepReps, other societies and the department itself to plan out exactly how DoC and DoCSoc are going to transcend to an even higher level of awesome.

 You get to help decide the direction the society goes in but the buck stops with you and it's your job to step in and help out with any tricky decisions or last minute emergencies.
-*(Pete - Probably best suited to a third year who knows the ropes but doesn't have final year hanging over them...)*
+*(Pete - Probably best suited to someone who doesn't have final year hanging over them...)*

 Stand here: http://bit.ly/docsoc-stand

 **Events Officer x2 - The party animal with a serious side**

 Help organise the next bar night, industry networking event, university mixer, workshop talk or any one of the awesome events we've done this year.
 There's typically one person who organises the industry events and one who organises the socials but that's just for convenience and you'll very closely on everything.

 The student experience is highly dependent on you, making sure they are kept involved in all events from a boozy bar nights to network + pizza evenings.
 Please note however, this isn't just a social position, you'll spend a lot of time booking rooms, making posters and navigating union red tape.

 Stand here: http://bit.ly/docsoc-stand